News is periodically being released on this topic. This page will be updated regularly. Check back often for the latest information.

 Even though AP Exams will be shorter and taken from home, students still need to take them seriously.
 Even with the announced changes for 2020, AP Exam scores can still potentially save students thousands of dollars in college credit, so families should take full advantage of this opportunity.
 We will provide additional information and advice about AP Exam administration specifics as they are released by the College Board.

 Keeping up with AP coursework is crucial for students, especially for those planning to take the AP Exams.
 Information loss is a real danger—even for students who select an earlier AP Exam test date—and it will be difficult for students to later regain knowledge in time for school and AP Exams.
 We recommend that students spend at least 6-8 hours per week taking practice exams, analyzing their results, and reviewing content.
-A Revolution Prep academic advisor can send you practice AP Exams to help students get started on their preparation.
+A Revolution Prep team member can send you practice AP Exams to help students get started on their preparation.
 We will provide more detail on how students can best use their time in our upcoming Webinar: “The April ACT® and May SAT® Have Been Postponed: Now What?”

 If students will be taking AP Exams, they should prioritize AP and other academic work over the ACT and SAT.
 Not only will AP Exams occur earlier than other standardized tests, but this work will also help improve students’ grades—the most important factor for college admission—when school returns.
 Maintaining core reading, writing, and math skills will also help students earn competitive ACT and SAT scores later on.